2026 Compass OPSS Conference

 Rachael Duncan, PharmD, BCPS, BCCCP

-Rachael Duncan is a Colorado-based clinical pharmacist who is board certified in pharmacotherapy and critical care pharmacy.
+Rachael Duncan is a Colorado-based clinical pharmacist board certified in pharmacotherapy and critical care pharmacy.
 She has spent the past decade focused on policy, advocacy, and educational work surrounding opioid stewardship and addiction treatment at both the state and national level.
-Rachael earned her PharmD from Ohio Northern University in 2011 and completed a critical care residency at Duke University hospital in 2013.
-She is the author and editor of multiple state- and nation- wide opioid stewardship and alternatives to opioids (ALTO) guidelines, championed the nation's 2nd emergency department (ED) ALTO program, and published the first peer-reviewed paper on ALTOs in the ED.
+Rachael is the Chief Clinical Officer of Epifluence, where she is Program Director of the Maternal Overdose Matters (MOMs+) Initiative and Associate Director of The Naloxone Project (TNP).
+She leads several educational and quality improvement initiatives focused on helping hospitals and health systems build addiction treatment infrastructure, with a special focus on rural and frontier communities.
+She is the author and editor of multiple state- and nation- wide guidelines around opioid stewardship, alternatives to opioids (ALTO) for pain management, and MOUD for addiction treatment, championed ALTO and MOUD across Colorado EDs with the Colorado Hospital Association, and published the first peer-reviewed paper on ALTOs in the ED.
+Rachael’s clinical experience is in ED and hospital pharmacy.

 Susan Bradley, PharmD, JM